seann999/tensorflow_mnist_ram/README.md

 `python ram.py`

-Initial run may take a minute, since it downloads MNIST Shows visualization of glimpses by default
+Initial run may take a minute, since it downloads MNIST

+Visualization of glimpses is turned on by default